Nant Peris waterfall walk

 Walk downhill along the road.
 The first large valley on the left, Cwm Glas Mawr, has numerous little waterfalls (and various paths used by climbers to reach the crags).
 One of the large crags on the left about half way up the valley contains Diffwys Dwr.
 In most conditions, it just looks like a 61 metre black smudge down the cliff, but in winter it can freeze into a spectacular ice display.

-If you want to extend the route, there are possibilities, but I have not followed or graded these extensions.
-For getting closer to Diffwys Dwr; at the first track on the left from the lay-by, cross the track's bridge, continue ahead over a stile, cross a footbridge, then head left along the stream bank, as far as you want to go up the valley.
-For getting closer to Pistyll Gwyn; just after it comes into view, there is an alcove on the right side of the road with a postbox and three gates.
-Go through the middle gate and follow the track until it dies.
+For getting closer to Pistyll Gwyn; just after the houses on the right, there is an alcove on the right side of the road with a bus stop, postbox and three gates.
+Go through the middle gate and follow the track until it dies at a house.
+Pass the house on the left.
 Continue upwards through fields towards the tree-lined stream, to locate another path running along its right bank.
-Follow it upwards around several rocky outcrops, to reach the waterfall (or even continue onwards to the Devil's Kitchen).
+Follow it upwards around several rocky outcrops, crossing a tributary stream, to reach the waterfall (or even continue onwards to the Devil's Kitchen).

 Whilst every care has been taken in the compilation of this description, neither the author nor his fellow walkers can accept responsibility for loss or injury arising from any errors, omissions or inaccuracies in this description.
 This description is intended as a guide only, and you should select a route to suit your own abilities, at your own discretion.
 Ability requirements are a guide only.
+Route maps are approximated.
 You follow this description at your own risk.